In Search of the Snow Leopard 2027

 This Trip Includes:

-• Monument entrance fees as per the Program.
+• Monument entrance fees as per the program.

-• All meals at Camp.
+• All meals at homestays + tea/coffee with cookies twice daily.

-This Trip DOES NOT Include:
+This Trip Excludes:

 • Any airfares.

-• Any airport taxes.
+• Any new government taxes.

 • Any optional activities mentioned in the program

-What Our Guests
+What Our Guests Are Saying

 Estefani Mishel Maytahuari